nellie-allsop/reading-notes/reflection-and-discussion-task.md

-# So you want to learn about Markdown, eh
+# So you want to learn about Markdown, eh?

 Well, you've come to the right place.
 Markdown is a type of coding language that allows you to manipulate text so that it appears a certain way when it is rendered.
 You might ask, *"Well why can't we just use Microsoft Word for that"?* It's true, MS Word can be useful for manipulating text, but Markdown has some clear benefits over it: